triwgani/Maven01/README.md

 - Connecting to the AdventureWorks Sales Data 2020, 2021, and 2022 csv file from the Microsoft Sharepoint.
 - Signing with the account credential to query those 3 files into the Power BI Query Editor.
 - Naming the 3 tables "Sales 2020", "Sales 2021", and "Sales 2022" respectively, as well as confirming that headers have been promoted for each corresponding table.
 - Confirming that data types are accurate.
-OrderDate, StockDate data types are Date.
-OrderNumber data type is Text, while the data types for ProductKey, CustomerKey, TerritoryKey, OrderLineItem, and OrderQuantity are Whole Number.
+"OrderDate", "StockDate" data types are Date.
+"OrderNumber" data type is Text, while the data types for "ProductKey", "CustomerKey", "TerritoryKey", "OrderLineItem", and "OrderQuantity" are Whole Number.
 - Since I merged 3 Tables (Sales Data 2020, 2021, and 2022), I only need to load the merged table (Sales Data Table).
 The 3 source data queries were not to be loaded.
 Therefore, I uncheck the Enable Load option in the Query Editor.

 ![](SalesData.png)